 However, tournament director Pat McCabe said Dunlap was the right choice for the roster.
 "I think outstanding talent like him deserves the opportunity to compete with PGA Tour golfers."

 Dunlap is a sophomore at the University of Alabama.
-He is the 2023 US Amateur and 2021 US Junior Amateur champion.
-In the history of American golf, only Tiger Woods and Dunlap have won both the Open and Junior Amateur championships hosted by the US Golf Association.
+He is the winner of the 2023 US Amateur and the 2021 US Junior Amateur.
+In the history of American golf, only Tiger Woods and Dunlap have won both the open and junior amateur tournaments organized by the National Golf Association.

 National Emblem